draconian-marshmallows/RpgFramework/Code/Characters/CharacterController.md

 GameObject and dragging the model into the three corresponding slots in the inspector for the AI Character Controller component.

+- TODO:: Add instructions to setup the direction indicators parent- transform.

 - Now you can save the prefab-variant and drop it into your scene.

+- TODO:: Add instructions to add nav-mesh surface for character to run around on.